 The days paddling and the fresh air will likely have caused you an appetite, which will be satisfied by our healthy and filling dinner.
 After dinner, take a stroll and explore the beach or hang around the campfire and get to know the other members of your group.
 If weather permits, an evening paddle may be on the cards.
 If not there is always tomorrow!
 At bedtime, snuggle into your sleeping bag and enjoy the feeling of sleeping under the stars that only a camping experience can provide.

 Six Day Broughton Archipelago Sea Kayaking Expedition – Day 2

 If you are not already up to see the sunrise your guide will call you to coffee and breakfast.
 Our plan for the day will have us heading through Blackney or Weynton Passage and into Blackfish Sound and the lower reaches of the Broughton Archipelago.
 The tide times and weather forecast will be the driving factor of this journey as there are only four times a day, with fairly narrow windows of opportunity that it is safe to kayak through these passages.
-This is due to the tidal currents that can reach speeds of over five knots (10km/h); it is only safe to paddle when these tidal currents swap direction.
+This is due to the tidal currents that can reach speeds of up to six knots (10km/h); it is only safe to paddle when these tidal currents swap direction.